TheDeanLab/navigate/docs/source/user_guide/gui_walkthrough.rst

 This is used to set up acquisition color channels.
 A channel is considered to be a combination of an illuminating laser wavelength and a detection filter.
 Each channel has its own power, exposure time, interval and defocus.
-The checkbox on the left indicates if a channel should be used during acquisition.
-An acquisition loops through the channels in sequence.
+The checkbox on the left indicates if a channel should be used (is selected) during acquisition.
+An acquisition may loop through the channels in sequence.

 * :guilabel:`Laser` is the name of the laser, taken from the :doc:`configuration file <software_configuration>`, and usually expressed in